Hiba-Chaabnia/Project-Management-Mobile-App/README.md

 #  Project Management Mobile Application 📝

-This Android-based application streamlines project and task management for professionals of all levels.
-Whether you're a seasoned project manager, a team leader, or simply someone striving to enhance personal productivity, this app provides the tools you need to stay organized and on top of your work.
+This Android-based application streamlines project and task management for professionals of all levels.<br> Whether you're a seasoned project manager, a team leader, or simply someone striving to enhance personal productivity, this app provides the tools you need to stay organized and on top of your work.

 ## Features 🚀